npiesco/absurder-sql/docs/BENCHMARK.md

 - ✅ Simpler API for basic operations

 ### Trade-offs
-- **DataSync**: Higher overhead for simple operations, but better for complex queries
+- **AbsurderSQL**: Higher overhead for simple operations, but better for complex queries
 - **Raw IndexedDB**: Faster for simple CRUD, but no SQL capabilities

 ## Interpreting Results